 - Filler – ideas include: rice, beans (coffee, pinto, black, etc.), popcorn kernels, lentils, small pebbles, pony beads, seed beads, or anything else you’d like to try.

-Place glue from a glue gun along the inside edge of the top of the egg or quick drying super glue on the “shelf” of the bottom of the egg.
-Work quickly to close and seal it shut.
+4. Place glue from a glue gun along the inside edge of the top of the egg or quick drying super glue on the “shelf” of the bottom of the egg.
+Work quickly to glue the eggs shut.

 Experiment with Sound